mvpossum/1010Solver/README.md

 # 1010Solver
-Solver for puzzle game with image recognition
+Solver for puzzle game with image recognition.
+The game 1010 can be found here http://1010ga.me/